Amit1Ayalon/Rock-Paper-Scissors-Web-App/README.md

 # Rock-Paper-Scissors-Web-App
+:fist: :hand: :v:
-A web application of the game "Rock, Paper, Scissors"
+A web application of the game "Rock, Paper, Scissors".
-\nHave fun!
+Have fun!